Terms and Conditions for making payment transactions

 1. PLUS BANK S.A. with the registered office in Warsaw (04-028), at al. Stanów Zjednoczonych 61A is the controller of personal data.

 2. You can contact the Personal Data Protection Inspector regarding the cases related to personal data by writing to the address: “PLUS BANK S.A. - Inspektor Ochrony Danych, al. Stanów Zjednoczonych 61A, 04-028 Warszawa”, iod@plusbank.pl or through the contact form available at: plusbank.pl/platnosci.bramka.
-Consumer rights under the GDPR may be exercised in particular via traditional mail or via electronic mail through the contact form available at: plusbank.pl/platnosci.bramka.
+Consumer rights under the GDPR may be exercised in particular via postal services or via electronic mail through the contact form available at: plusbank.pl/platnosci.bramka.

 3. Personal data shall be processed for the following purposes:

-1. undertaking activities aimed at entering into an Agreement for provision of the Service, and in the case of entering into the Agreement - for the purpose of performance of the Agreement and provision of the Service under this Agreement in accordance with the Terms and Conditions (e.g. placing a Payment Order, execution of Payment Transaction, notifying about the status of execution of the Payment Transaction) - a need to process the data for the purpose of conclusion and performance of the Agreement forms the legal basis for processing of personal data;
+1. undertaking activities aimed at entering into an Agreement for provision of the Service, and in the case of entering into the Agreement - for the purpose of performance of the Agreement and provision of the Service under this Agreement in accordance with the Terms and Conditions (e.g. placing a Payment Order, execution of Payment transaction, notifying about the status of execution of the Payment transaction) - a need to process the data for the purpose of conclusion and performance of the Agreement forms the legal basis for processing of personal data;

 2. fulfilling the legal obligations in connection with the conducted business activities, in particular with relation to: counteracting money laundering and financing of terrorism; payment services; fulfilling obligations resulting from tax regulations - a need to fulfill legal obligations by the Bank resulting from the application of such regulations as Banking Law, AML Act, Payment Services Act, tax and accounting law, etc. forms legal basis for processing of personal data;